SUSE/uaa-fissile-release/README.md

     fissile build kube -k kube/ --use-memory-limits=false \
         -D $(echo env/*.env | tr ' ' ',')
     ```
+    If you are not building the images directly on the Kubernetes cluster (or if
+    you have multiple nodes), you will also need to specify
+    `--docker-registry=docker.registry:123456` (and possibly
+    `--docker-organization`) so that the images can be pulled.
 3. Deploy to Kubernetes
     ```
     # The following is a sample for hyperkube/minikube/vagrant